 The School of Social Work encourages and supports parents in their academic preparation, and recognizes the challenge of making appropriate childcare arrangements.
 Due to the potential distraction of having a baby or child in the classroom, the general policy is that children do not accompany parents to class.
 Additionally, parents are encouraged to have a back-up plan in place for the occasional and unplanned illness or emergency.
 If, as a last resort, a student feels they cannot miss class and the only option is to bring the child to class, they must contact the instructor in advance to obtain permission.
 If approved, it is the parent's responsibility to ensure that the child is not a distraction to other students or the instructor.
 The same policy exists for children in the computer lab.
-If, as a last resort, a student must bring a child to the computer lab, they should contact the Office Administrator, Charlene Clark, or School Director in advance to obtain permission.
+If, as a last resort, a student must bring a child to the computer lab, they should contact the Office Manager or School Director in advance to obtain permission.

-10. AUDITING CLASSES
+12. AUDITING CLASSES

 Students may audit elective classes for no credit with instructor approval.
 Generally instructors require a commitment to attendance, class participation, and some or all of the required readings.
-After obtaining instructor approval and agreeing to the auditing requirements, contact Charlene Clark, Office Administrator, to request a Permission to Audit code.
+After obtaining instructor approval and agreeing to the auditing requirements, contact Office Manager to request a Permission to Audit code.
 Classes taken for audit will not appear on your official transcript.

-11. CHALLENGE EXAMS
+13. CHALLENGE EXAMS

 No constructive credit or academic/field internship credit for life experience and/or for previous work experience is given by the School of Social Work.
-However, challenge exams are available for the Human Behavior and Social Environment (Soc W 620), Social Welfare Policy course (Soc W 630) and Leadership and Community Organization (Soc W 664).
-The challenge exams are for students who successfully 1) took an equivalent course as part of their BSW degree, or 2) completed BYU's undergraduate social welfare policy course (Soc W 331).
-Interested students should contact the Graduate Program Manager to schedule an exam.
+However, challenge exams are available for the Human Behavior and Social Environment (Soc W 620) and Social Welfare Policy course (Soc W 630).
+The challenge exams are for students who successfully took an equivalent course(s) as part of their BSW degree.
+Students who completed BYU's undergraduate social welfare policy course (Soc W 331) also qualify to take the challenge exam for Social Welfare Policy (Soc W 630).
+Students from other universities who have taken an undergraduate social welfare policy class from an accredited Social Work program may request to take the challenge exam.
+The student needs to contact the Soc W 630 instructor to demonstrate that the undergraduate course content meets a minimum standard.
+Interested students should contact the Graduate Program Manager to schedule an exam by July 15 each year.
 The cut-off grade in the challenge exam is B-.
 Should the student pass the exam, the exam grade is the grade the student receives for the course.
 While registration records will show that the student is enrolled in the class, he/she is exempt from class attendance during the semester.
 The student will receive the normally allotted credit for the course and is not required to enroll in another course as a replacement.
 If a student does not pass the challenge exam, they must complete the course.

-12. TRANSFER OF ACADEMIC CREDIT
+14. TRANSFER OF ACADEMIC CREDIT